 March 19th-March 25th is Pet Poison Prevention week!
-Some tips about preventing your pets from getting poisoned and what to do if they are.
+Here are some tips about preventing your pets from getting poisoned and what to do if they are.

 - Be aware of the types of plants that your pets are coming into contact with in your home and and in your yard.
 Some examples of common plants that can be extremely toxic to pets if they are ingested are azaleas, oleander, castor bean, sago palm, Easter lily and yew plant.
 These are just a few of the plants that can be toxic to your pets for a more complete list please visit: http://www.aspca.org/pet-care/animal-poison-control/toxic-and-non-toxic-plants